Kunull/Writeups/docs/Pwn College/Intercepting Communication.md

 ## level 10

-> Manually send a Transmission Control Protocol packet
+> In this challenge you will manually send a Transmission Control Protocol packet.\
+> The packet should have `TCP sport=31337, dport=31337, seq=31337, ack=31337, flags=APRSF`.\
+> The packet should be sent to the remote host at `10.0.0.3`.

 We have to add another layer of encapsulation, which is TCP.